intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 generally assume that other protocol participants will not take deliberate action to prevent protocol evolution.

-The use of cryptographic techniques to exclude potential participants is the only strong measure that the document recommends.
+Cryptography might be used to exclude potential participants (such as
+{{?PATH-SIGNALS=RFC8558}} suggests), limiting the number of entities that might.
 However, authorized protocol peers are most often responsible for the identified problems, which can mean that cryptography is insufficient to exclude them.

 The ability to design, implement, and deploy new protocol mechanisms can be critical to security.
 In particular, it is important to be able to replace